 Valley Water manages the groundwater supply in Santa Clara County and works with various water retailers in the area to prevent subsidence and overdraft of the basin to ensure reliable water supplies.
-The Santa Clara Valley Basin is not adjudicated or listed as overdrafted.
+The Santa Clara Valley Basin is not adjudicated or listed as overdrafted3.
 This can be attributed to Valley Water's network of imported surface water supplies, groundwater recharge system, water supply long-term planning, and aggressive conservation efforts through community outreach and rebate programs.
 The Santa Clara Valley Basin is the largest of three interconnected groundwater basins occupying approximately 246,000 acres of the 835,000 acres of Santa Clara County.

-As discussed in Section 3.7, Geology and Soils, groundwater was encountered at depths between about 3 feet bgs and about 8.5 feet bgs.
+According to the project's geotechnical report, groundwater was encountered in one of the drill holes at a depth of about 20 feet bgs at the time of drilling and at a depth of about 37.2 feet bgs after completion of drilling.
+Groundwater was not encountered in the other eight drill holes for the study because they were too shallow.
 It should be noted that fluctuations in the groundwater level may occur due to seasonal variations in rainfall and temperature, water level in the nearby Saratoga Creek, from wells, regional groundwater recharge program, irrigation, or other factors.